amateescu/search_api_solr/README.txt

 Troubleshooting
 ===============

-Searching for words containing accents or umlauts does not work!
+Q: Searching for words containing accents or umlauts does not work!

-You need to verify the configuration of your servlet container (tomcat, jetty, ...) to support UTF-8 characters within the URL.
-For tomcat you have to add an attribute URIEncoding="UTF-8" to your Connector definition.
+A: You need to make sure the configuration of your servlet container (Tomcat, Jetty, ...) supports UTF-8 characters within the URL.
+For Tomcat you have to add an attribute URIEncoding="UTF-8" to your Connector definition.
 See Solr's documentation for details: http://wiki.apache.org/solr/SolrInstall http://wiki.apache.org/solr/SolrTomcat